What Plumbers, Pipefitters, and Steamfitters Do

 - Inspect and test installed pipe systems and pipelines

-Although plumbers, pipefitters, and steamfitters are three distinct specialties, their duties are often similar.
+Although plumbers, pipefitters, and steamfitters perform three distinct and specialized roles, their duties are often similar.
 For example, they all install pipes and fittings that carry water, steam, air, or other liquids or gases.
-They connect pipes, determine the necessary materials for a job, and perform pressure tests to ensure that a pipe system is airtight and watertight.
+They determine the necessary materials for a job, connect pipes, and perform pressure tests to ensure that a pipe system is airtight and watertight.
+Their tools include drills, saws, welding torches, and wrenches.

 Plumbers, pipefitters, and steamfitters may use many different materials and construction techniques, depending on the type of project.
 Residential water systems, for example, use copper, steel, and plastic pipe that one or two plumbers can install.
 Power plant water systems, by contrast, are made of large steel pipes that usually take a crew of pipefitters to install.
 Some workers install stainless steel pipes on dairy farms and in factories, mainly to prevent contamination.

-In addition to performing installation and repair work, journey- and master-level plumbers, pipefitters, and steamfitters often direct apprentices and helpers.
+In addition to performing installation and repair work, journey- and master-level plumbers, pipefitters, and steamfitters frequently direct apprentices and helpers.

 The following are examples of types of plumbers, pipefitters, and steamfitters:

-Plumbers install and repair water, drainage, and gas pipes in homes, businesses, and factories.
-They install and repair large water lines, such as those which supply water to buildings, and smaller ones, including lines that supply water to refrigerators.
-Plumbers also install plumbing fixtures—bathtubs, showers, sinks, and toilets—and appliances such as dishwashers, garbage disposals, and water heaters.
-They also fix plumbing problems.
-For example, when a pipe is clogged or leaking, plumbers remove the clog or replace the pipe.
-Some plumbers maintain septic systems—the large, underground holding tanks that collect waste from houses not connected to a city or county’s sewer system.
+Plumbers install and repair water, drainage, gas, and other piping systems in homes, businesses, and factories.
+Plumbers install plumbing fixtures such as bathtubs and toilets, and appliances, such as dishwashers and water heaters.
+Plumbers also maintain septic systems—the large, underground holding tanks that collect waste from houses that are not connected to a sewer system.

-Pipefitters, sometimes referred to as just fitters, install and maintain pipes that carry chemicals, acids, and gases.
-These pipes are mostly in manufacturing, commercial, and industrial settings.
-Fitters often install and repair pipe systems in power plants, as well as heating and cooling systems in large office buildings.
-Some pipefitters specialize:
+Pipefitters, sometimes simply called fitters, install and maintain pipes that carry chemicals, acids, and gases.
+These pipes are used mostly in manufacturing, commercial, and industrial settings.
+Fitters install and repair pipe systems in power plants, as well as heating and cooling systems in large office buildings.
+Some pipefitters specialize as gasfitters, sprinklerfitters, or steamfitters.